“Learning – it’s the only thing that will never fail us” – Leonardo da Vinci

 Everything we know about who we are, what we are, why we are, how to do things, and how to change things, we have learned.

-Like the tide that floats all boats, learning is the current that shapes virtually everything about human life.
+Learning shapes virtually everything about human life.
 Implicitly we agree that learning is the central dynamic of:

 - a child’s physical, emotional, cognitive, linguistic… “development“

 - an adolescent’s social, emotional, intellectual, and educational success

 - an adult’s pursuit of vocational, academic, occupational, professional, scientific, artistic, philosophical, political, or spiritual development

 - science, democracy, capitalism (social, gender, racial, sexual, equality, and equity)

 - global climate, global peace, and global economics